openid/AppAuth-iOS/Examples/README-PingFederate.md

 Single sign-on using the SFSafariViewController expects a persistent session cookie to be used.
 This is not the default configuration for PingFederate, however there are [simple instructions to switch from using session cookies to persistent cookies](https://docs.pingidentity.com/bundle/pf_sm_extendLifetimeOfPfCookie_pf83/page/concept/extendingLifetimeOfPfCookie.html).

 **Note**: Due to the Application Transport Security (ATS) features of iOS9+, your PingFederate server must have a valid SSL certificate.
+Developers may disable ATS by following [Apple directions](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html), however this should only be done so in development environments.